Geneva Science and Diplomacy Anticipator

 Hosted in the historic Palais des Nations – the United Nations Headquarters in Geneva – and organized in partnership with the key international agencies, diplomatic missions, academic institutions, global NGOs and technology leaders shaping the future of multilateralism, the Geneva Science and Diplomacy Week provides an unparalleled immersion, learning and networking experience into the Science and Diplomacy ecosystem of International Geneva.

-Applications now open to participate in the third edition of the Science Diplomacy Week Immersion Program to be held 10-14 June 2024 in Geneva, Switzerland.
+The application period has closed for participation in the third edition of the Science Diplomacy Week Immersion Program from 10-14 June 2024 in Geneva, Switzerland.

 Learn more about the work of GESDA in science diplomacy capacity building.